CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 o	..Now reproduce problem scenario

-o	Stop tracing: `Tss off` - or hit *ANY* key in TSS CMD window for stopping predefined scenarios
+o	Stop tracing: hit *ANY* key in TSS CMD window for stopping predefined scenarios - or `Tss OFF`

 o	Predefined -+scenarios don’t require the ‘tss off’, just hit any key when your good case/failure scenario is finished.

 Less frequent customizable parameters are read in from configuration file _tss_config.cfg_, and editing this file is the preferred option when you need to change default parameters like _DirWork, which is the default location (`C:\MS_DATA\`) for resulting data set.

-•	You can adjust additional scripts to run at start or stop time
+•	You can adjust additional scripts to run at start or stop time:

 I.	Start of repro: tss_extra_repro_steps_AtStart.cmd

 II.
 Before stopping repro:  tss_extra_repro_steps_AtStop.cmd

 III.
-As a condition to stop tracing: _tss_stop_condition_script.cmd_ to be leveraged by TSS switch `stop:Cmd`
+As a condition to stop tracing: _tss_stop_condition_script.cmd_ or  _tss_stop_condition_script.ps1_ to be leveraged by TSS switch `stop:Cmd` or `stop:Ps1`

 If you start the script without any parameters, you will see available options in the help menu:
 ` C:\tools> tss `
 ```
- TSS v2020.10.14.1 (c) Microsoft CSS
+ TSS v2020.12.23.2 (c) Microsoft CSS
  DISCLAIMER:
  TSS is a collection of cmd/powershell scripts that mainly utilize the built-in Windows OS logging mechanisms or other Microsoft tools (like process monitor, procdump, ...) to collect static (like Event Logs, registry outputs, configuration outputs and similar) or dynamic repro logs (like network traces, user/kernel mode memory dumps, perfmon logs, Process monitor logs, ETL traces from various Windows OS components and similar) to troubleshoot various Windows OS or other Microsoft product related problems dispatched to Microsoft Support.
 TSS has been developed and maintained by Microsoft Support Platform Escalation Team.
 For more details on TSS please visit https://aka.ms/TssTools